 Due Diligence |

 After agreeing on terms, the buyer conducts due diligence.
-This involves verifying the property's legal status, ensuring there are no liens or encumbrances, and inspecting the physical condition of the property.
+During the due diligence phase, buyers may also need to investigate how to find out who owns a property in Puerto Rico to ensure clear title and avoid encumbrances.
 A title search is conducted during this phase to ensure the seller has the right to sell the property and that the title is clear. |

 Securing Financing |